Significant step forward for the UK’s National Holocaust Memorial

 Karen Pollock CBE, Chief Executive of the Holocaust Educational Trust:

-We are very grateful to the Government for re-introducing the Holocaust Memorial Bill.
+We are very grateful to the government for re-introducing the Holocaust Memorial Bill.
 With the Holocaust fading further into history and survivors becoming fewer and frailer, the need for progress on building the memorial and learning centre next to Parliament has never been more urgent.

 With antisemitism surging in the UK and around the world, we must be more determined than ever to show exactly where this pernicious hate can and did lead.

-From the outset, the project has enjoyed cross-party support, exemplified by the joint work of Rt Hon Ed Balls and Rt Hon Lord Eric Pickles as co-chairs of the UK Holocaust Memorial Foundation advising Government on the proposal.
+From the outset, the project has enjoyed cross-party support, exemplified by the joint work of Rt Hon Ed Balls and Rt Hon Lord Eric Pickles as co-chairs of the UK Holocaust Memorial Foundation advising government on the proposal.

 The plans for the Memorial and Learning Centre have been welcomed by many in the Jewish Community who echo the importance of truthful and accurate Holocaust remembrance.

-Chief Rabbi, Sir Ephram Mirvis says:
+Chief Rabbi, Sir Ephraim Mirvis says:

 With the passage of time and the tidal wave of polarisation, scapegoating and hatred that seems to be sweeping the world, the urgent moral duty to preserve the lessons of the Holocaust could not be greater.

-This recommitment by our new Government to creating a permanent Holocaust Memorial and Learning Centre, on a most suitable site, sends a timely message, not only about our national undertaking to remembering this dark period of our history but, more importantly, about the kind of future we want to create together.
+This recommitment by our new government to creating a permanent Holocaust Memorial and Learning Centre, on a most suitable site, sends a timely message, not only about our national undertaking to remembering this dark period of our history but, more importantly, about the kind of future we want to create together.